DigitalConfections/WB8WFK-ARDF-Foxoring-Transmitter/README.md

 <p>The controller includes an output pin for controlling a transmitter for sending Morse code characters (high = key down; low = key up) and a separate pin that sends the Morse code as audio tones that can be used to drive a speaker.
 The controller can also provide a sequence of starting-tones prompting competitors to begin a competition, and can thus serve as an electronic starting "gun" for use in ARDF events.</p>

 <h3>Serial Commands</h3>
 <p>The controller serial interface operates at 57600 baud that can be accessed using any serial TTY interface program such as PuTTY or Arduino's own Serial Monitor tool.
-It provides a command prompt > indicating that it is ready to receive recognized the following commands.<p>
+It provides a command prompt > indicating that it is ready to receive any of the following commands.<p>

 <pre><p><b>> CAL [num]</b>  <= <i>* Sets the clock calibration for precise timing</i><br>
 <b>> CAL</b>  <= <i>Displays the clock calibration setting</i><br>